A single copy of this article may be reprinted for personal, noncommercial use only.

 - see all in Elementary students

-Kindergarten readiness: Is your child ready for school?
+Kindergarten readiness: Help your child prepare

 Why is kindergarten readiness important?